Unauthorised Ardern book: Author opens up - 'I ended up liking her more but respecting her less'

 Former Prime Minister Dame Jacinda Ardern is the subject of a new book by author David Cohen (inset).

-An unauthorised biography promising the ‘real story’ of Dame Jacinda Ardern’s leadership and background is about to hit the shelves.
-Its author reveals some of his discoveries.
-Shayne Currie reports.
+An unauthorised biography promising the “real story” of Dame Jacinda Ardern’s leadership and background is about to hit the shelves.
+Its author reveals some of his discoveries, away from a “tsunami of syrup”.

 According to Cohen, they bickered.